zvada/technology/docs/software/koji-workflow.md

 ```

 To do a scratch build, simply add the `--scratch` command line flag.

-Each invocation of osg-build will ask for the password once or twice; if you get asked more like 20 times, then you may not be running the OSG-patched version of Koji; try switching to the one from the osg-development repository.

 When you do a non-scratch build, it will build with the *osg-el6* and *osg-el7* targets.
 This will assign your build the *osg-3.4-el6-development* and *osg-3.4-el7-development* tags (and your package will be assigned the *osg-el6* and *osg-el7* tags).
 If successful, your build will end up in the Koji *osg-minefield* yum repos and will eventually show up in the *osg-development* yum repos.
 This is a high latency process.